consequences to moving out of shared home during divorce

 Forgetting Your Paperwork:

 An often overlooked, but vitally important piece of divorce is the paperwork.
-Financial information like bank statements, credit card statements, and retirement accounts will all need to be submitted to the courts.
+Financial information like bank statements, credit card statements, and retirement accounts need to be submitted to the courts.

 Additionally, divorce requires documents like wills and insurance policies.
-Moving out of the home without obtaining these documents can add significant cost and time to the divorce process.
+Moving out of the home without obtaining these documents can add significant cost and time to divorce.

 Affect On Finances